How to Practice a Speech or Presentation

 4. Write a script or an outline

 An effective outline for a persuasive speech or presentation is the ‘Problem-Solution-Benefit’ outline.
-It’s an outline that helps the speaker to structure their thoughts in a way that will effectively set the idea to the audience and persuade them to see the benefits of taking your proposed solution.
+This structure helps you organize your thoughts to clearly present the idea and convince the audience of the advantages of your proposed solution.

 5. Choose visuals wisely